Seb-sti1/mastersthesis/docker/README.md

 |---------------------------------------------------------------------------------|----------------------------------|
 | `docker build -t sebsti1/mt_ros -f docker/ros.Dockerfile .`                     | Build the image                  |
 | `docker run -v /path/to/mastersthesis:/app/ --name ros -it --rm sebsti1/mt_ros` | Run the image to run the scripts |

+## Graphical support

+To be able to open GUI from the docker, add
+`--device /dev/dri:/dev/dri --ipc=host -e DISPLAY=$DISPLAY -e XAUTHORITY=/root/.Xauthority -v /tmp/.X11-unix:/tmp/.X11-unix`
+to the `docker run` command.

+You might also need to do `xhost +si:localuser:root` on the host machine to allow access to X11 from within docker.

+> [!IMPORTANT]
+> This only works if your OS is using X11